mars0i/majure/README.md

 StudentsWithUI.clj.
 This is an all-Clojure version of the students app.
 In this version I used Clojure's `proxy` as well as `gen-class` in order to create Java classes.

+### 0plus, 3plus:

+These are like 0 and 3, respectively, but include chapter 2 code from after section 2.8.
+It seems useful to keep the <= 2.8 sections around because they're simpler.

 ##### Note: